 At the core of my work is the notion of reversingthings.
 What can be turned?
 To turn around, to turn back time, to turn out… In theHouse Project (1974), the conceptual artist Hreinn Fridfinnsson turned a whole house inside out, revealing its interior on the outer walls and thus offering a whole new perspective on everyday life.
 This gesture of turning is also my starting point.
 I, too, disclose different experiences for external inspection.

-My works are based on unspoken family secrets and whispers around them.
+My works are based on everyday life.
 I am interested in the stories hiding within the domestic walls.
 With my works I approach the private sphere and life from a different, even humorous, point of view.
 A secret can contain simultaneously both a heavy and a light streak, as in the story of me learning to wink.
 My goal is to take up how humour can facilitate reviewing the lived life and also to reveal secrets of my own: Yes, I have hugged a cactus!